 Pages here describe that material and how we use it to supply certificates (Link) and copies of ledger entries (Link).to owners, dealers and auction houses.

-12333 Arms 1Recently (August 2013) we have been able to compile more extensive lists of the company’s customers (Link) and of their employees and local outworkers (Link).
+More recently I have been able to compile more extensive lists of the company’s customers (Link) and of their employees and local outworkers (Link).

 In 1922 Louis-Benjamin’s grandson (my great-grandfather) wrote a memoir of the history of the company.
 I translated his account as “The Story of Louis Audemars & Cie” published in 2013, but now out of print.